-To open this lesson, choose a counting book, such as one of those listed in the Bibliography of Children's Counting Books.
-One Gorilla or the M&M’s Counting Book
+To open this lesson, choose a counting book, such as one of those listed in Appendix A. One Gorilla or the M&M’s Counting Book

 present the same content in very different ways.
 As children listen to